OperationSpark/first-website/README.md

 Check it out!
 We have some style but not much and some elements are too close together.
 Let's fix that.

-* Find the nav selector and add `margin-bottom: 20px;`
+* Find the nav selector in the CSS, and under `margin: 0 auto;` add `margin-bottom: 20px;`
 * Save and view the changes.
 The menu now has some space underneath it!
-* The text is smashed up against the image.
+* The text is smooshed up against the image in the sidebar.
 We can add a margin to give it some room.
 * Under the img selector add `margin-right: 40px;`

 ###Extra Credit